Skip to content

 Rewatch rate measures the percentage of viewers who watch the same video multiple times.
 Do not ignore this metric, because a single view does not capture true engagement or resonance.

-🟢 Engagement KPIs That Actually Signal Interest
+🟢 Engagement KPIs That Signal Interest

 1. Engagement Rate by Reach